harvard-nrg/dwiqc/docs/source/xnat.rst

 | 1.
 By default, *get* mode will run `xnattagger <xnattagger.html>`_ on the provided MR Session.
 Pass the ``--no-tagger`` argument if you'd like to turn off that functionality.

 | 2.
 If you would like to see what data will be downloaded from XNAT without actually downloading it, pass the ``--dry-run`` argument.
-You will also have to specify an output json file: ``-o test.json``.
-That json file will contain metadata about the scans *get* mode would download.
-This can be useful for testing.

 get: All Arguments
 """"""""""""""""""